 Property valuation is the process of accurately estimating a property’s value.
 This can be of assistance to those interested in buying, selling, or investing in any form of property.
-Without an accurate property valuation- also known as real estate valuation- buyers, sellers, lenders, and investors can be cheated out of money.
+Without an accurate valuation- also known as real estate valuation- buyers, sellers, lenders, and investors can be cheated out of money.
 There are five different methods to accurately value property.
-Here are the five property valuation methods:
+Here are the five valuation methods:

 This method values properties such as houses, shops, and offices by comparing them to similar recently sold properties.
 The estimated market value is established after analysing the properties of these similar recently sold properties.

-This property valuation method is used when there are no similar recently sold properties available for comparison.
+This valuation method is used when there are no similar recently sold properties available for comparison.
 This method, typically used for large properties like hotels, values property by obtaining the divisible balance, which is the business’ working expenses subtracted from their gross profits.

 This method is used to value property that will be developed.
 The value is calculated by subtracting the cost of development and the developer’s profit from the gross development value.
-It is considered an inaccurate property valuation method by many because the costs used to calculate the value are unstable and can change over time.
+It is considered an inaccurate valuation method by many because the costs used to calculate the value are unstable and can change over time.